bualuk/cisc187-assignments/lab22-bag-functions/README.md

-# Bag class
+# Bag class functions

-The goal of this lab is to create a user defined class template that encapulates data storage that can grow and shrink dynamically.
+The goal of this lab is to contunie creating a user defined class template that encapulates data storage that can grow and shrink dynamically.

-This data type is sometimes referred to as a `bag`: a general expandable storage container with things thrown in no particular order.

-Like an array, a bag can access elements by index and iterate through all the elements in the container one at a time.

-Unlike an array, a bag can expand its storage as needed.
-Because the bag stores all of it's data on the free store, the amount of data it can hold is limited only by available system memory.

 ## Steps

-### 1. Copy array files
+### 1. Copy bag files
 Copy your `bag.h` from the previous lab, or my solution into the `src` directory.